linhns/linhns.github.io/content/projects/snippetbox/index.md

 Everything

 ### Implementation details
 Backend was handled using go packages such as `httprouter`, `alice`, and user interface was adopted from Alex Edwards's _Let's Go_ book.

 PostgreSQL was used since I'm more familiar with it, compared to MySQL.
 For the database driver, I chose `libpq` as it was easiest to integrate.

-I chose to host this on Railway as they have an interface quite similar to Heroku, which I used in the past and the experience has been smooth so far.
+Railway is chosen as the host for their generous hobby plan.

-_Note_: As this project is hosted for free on Railway, there will be some downtime per months as their free plan only allows maximum of 500 execution hours or $5 in credits.
-When either of these runs out, snipbox cannot be accessed.
+_2024 Update:_ More tests have been added, along with more use of Go Generics, which has matured enough.